uvmetal/neo-paper/README.md

 # Port Module to Neo Smart Economy Status Summary

-This section shows which modules have been ported from AG's ethereum version to work in the Neo Smart Economy.
+This section shows which modules have been ported from AG's Ethereum version to work in the Neo Smart Economy.

 generate.js HAS been ported.